zora-wuw/features/README.md

 Inputs:
 * Input-Folder : read all files from this path
-* Output-Folder : write output files in this path
+* Output-Folder : write output files into this path

+### f0004: Read records from MongoDB and write into a csv file
+Create a csv file with two columns (hashtag, user_location) for each collection